google/timesketch/docs/learn/upgrade.md

-# Upgrade an existing Timesketch installation
+# Upgrade an existing installation

 When upgrading Timesketch you might need to migrate the database to use the latest database schema.
 This is how you do that.